tonishka/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### 5.1 Edit feature
 The edit mechanism is a feature used to change the details of a contact.
-It is only accessible from the Contact Details Page, and so must be preceded by an `AddCommand` or a `ViewCommand`, both of which navigate the user to the Contact Details Page.
+It is only accessible from the Contact Details Page, and so must be preceded by an _add_ or _view_ command, both of which navigate the user to the Contact Details Page.
 It is facilitated mainly by the `ContactDetailsPageParser`, `EditCommandParser` and `EditCommand` classes.

 The following sequence diagram shows how the edit operation works: